-The COVID-19 Response (Further Management Measures) Legislation Bill has passed into law and introduces a ‘Business Debt Hibernation’ process.
+Temporary legislation was passed into law in May 2020 and introduced a ‘Business Debt Hibernation’ process.

 At least half of the business’s creditors must agree to the arrangement the business proposes.
 While a business is in Business Debt Hibernation it can continue to trade, subject to any restrictions agreed with creditors as a condition of entering into hibernation.

 Business Debt Hibernation is available to a wide range of businesses (including companies, trusts and partnerships) who were registered or existed prior to 3 April 2020, and satisfy a number of other conditions.
 It does not extend to licensed insurers, registered banks, non-bank deposit takers and sole traders.
 Sole traders who become insolvent are instead subject to the Insolvency Act 2006 (which covers personal insolvency) because there is no separation between the trader’s business finances and their personal finances.

 Find out if business debt hibernation is an option for you

 business.govt.nz has a comprehensive BDH tool that provides information on how to place a business in Business Debt Hibernation.

 - Learn about each step in the process

 - Use the step-by-step tool and read case study examples to help you decide whether business debt hibernation is an option for you

 - Access the forms to enter business debt hibernation and templates to help with your creditor proposal

 - Understand key legal requirements so you don’t get it wrong.